1601-mma2013/The-Journey-of-Life/README.md

 To prevent suicide through public awareness.

-To let the user know they need to appreciate their life.
+To let the user know they need to appreciate their life and life is important.

 ### b.
 Audit